GenericStartup/Flutter-Calculator/README.md

 Step 2: Update your PATH <br />
 *This allows you to run Flutter commands from Command Prompt* <br />
-To do this, go to the Start search bar and type in 'environment' and you should see <b>Edit the system environment variables<b/>
+To do this, go to the Start search bar and type in 'environment' and you should see <b>Edit the system environment variables<b/> <br />
+Click on 'Environment Variables... <br/>
+Double click on 'Path' <br/>
+Click 'Edit...' <br/>
+Click 'New' <br/>
+Now, go to your command line and type the command 'where flutter', you should see a file path similar to: <br/>
+*C:\Users\Hayden Hanson\Developer Tools\flutter\bin* <br/>
+Paste this file path into your 'New' entry, then click OK. <br/>